mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 You have learned to direct nature's song into musical instruments and share the gift of rhythmancy with others.
 As part of a Short Rest, you can use tools and cast a ranger spell using a spell slot of 1st-level or higher to craft a special magic item known as an _[instrument of the wild](ch-6-rhythmancy-magic-items.md#instrument-of-the-wild)_.
 You can make any type of instrument you like using this feature, as long as your tools are capable of crafting the instrument and you have Proficiency in the tools.
 The design of the instrument is up to you; for example, you might carve a bone from an animal you hunted to make an ocarina.
 When you finish crafting the instrument, you can optionally immediately Attune to it, which doesn't count against the number of magic items you can be Attuned to at once.
 You can also gift your instrument to other creatures.
 The spell you cast to craft the instrument is added to its list of imbued spells.

 While you are Attuned to an _instrument of the wild_ you created, the instrument contains a number of charges equal to the highest level ranger spell you know; for example, if you later learn _pass without trace_ (a 2nd-level spell), your instrument contains two charges.
 If you are not Attuned to such an instrument, it instead has a number of charges equal to the spell slot level you expended for its creation.
-As an action, you can replace a spell imbued in an _instrument of the wild_ with a ranger or rhythmancy spell you know of 1st-level or higher by expending the appropriate spell slot and channeling the spell's magic into the instrument; for instruments gifted to others, the number of charges then increases as needed to match the amount required to cast the highest-level spell the instrument possesses.
+As a Magic Action, you can replace a spell imbued in an _instrument of the wild_ with a ranger or rhythmancy spell you know of 1st-level or higher by expending the appropriate spell slot and channeling the spell's magic into the instrument; for instruments gifted to others, the number of charges then increases as needed to match the amount required to cast the highest-level spell the instrument possesses.

 You regain the ability to craft an _instrument of the wild_ using this feature after you finish a Long Rest.
 You can maintain the magical properties in a number of _instruments of the wild_ equal to the highest level ranger spell you know.
 If you craft an _instrument of the wild_ beyond your limit, one such instrument of your choice loses all of its magical properties, becoming a mundane version of that musical instrument.